 Basics of Gameplay

-To be fair, I didn’t play much of Carcassonne yet, so this is going to be pretty basic.
-Actually, the game itself has pretty simple fundamentals: players draw tile cards and place them next to exist ones in so that the pictures on them make sense and they form a landscape full of features: cities, roads, fields and monasteries.
+Carcassone does not have very complicated game mechanics, especially true for the base game.
+Fundamentally it’s a eurogame with it’s main mechanic being tile placement: players draw tile cards and place them next to existing ones, so that the pictures on them make sense and they form a landscape full of features: cities, roads, fields and monasteries.

 And that about covers it.
 With this knowledge you can go play Carcassonne.